Royce Lewis Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to give up 150 home runs (one per game), the least in the league.
+- Rays pitchers combine to allow the fewest home runs in baseball (152 total, one per game).

-- His most recent time out was on Wednesday against the Boston Red Sox, when the righty went six innings, surrendering one earned run while allowing three hits.
+- The right-hander's most recent time out came on Thursday against the Seattle Mariners, when he went eight innings, surrendering one earned run while allowing five hits.

+- In 24 games this season, the 27-year-old has a 4.29 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .270 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.